lasseufpa/robust-ndt/README.md

 python3 generate_data.py --input-dir [path-to-processed-dir] --output-dir [path-to-output-dir]
 ```

-## NDT operation
+## :gear: NDT operation

 To run a transport network NDT, you can use standlone script from `alone_training`, which there is no synchronization elements, or the scripts in `sync` directory with synchronization elements.

 ### NDT with synchronization
-To generate the results, you can run the `ndt_synchronization.py` script:
+To generate the results and run the NDT for transport network with synchronization, you can run the `ndt_synchronization.py` script.
+To customize this execution, you can use the following flags:

-Flags:

 `--topology`: Topology to be adopted in the NDT simulations.